Bonding vs Veneers: Which Is Right for Your Smile?

 Bonding Process

 A special light cures the resin and a quick polishing makes it blend in seamlessly.
-The whole process typically takes less than one hour per tooth, and no need to numb the area unless it is for treating a cavity.
+The whole process typically takes less than one hour per tooth, and there is no need to numb the area unless it is for treating a cavity.

 Veneer Process

 Veneers go through further steps.
 The dentist will remove a small coat of enamel.
 He makes impressions and sends them to a lab that will create custom-designed veneers.
-Temporary veneers may protect the teeth of your patients while they have to wait.
+Temporary veneers may protect the teeth of your patients while they wait.

 On the next appointment, the dentist will bond the veneers to your teeth to ensure they are perfect and fit perfectly.
-The process may take between 2 and 3 weeks, but produces stunning results.
+The process may take between 2 and 3 weeks but produces stunning results.

 Maintenance Tips for Both:

 Both veneers and teeth bonding require some attention to keep looking good.
-To avoid bonding, refrain from biting nails or chewing on hard objects such as ice to avoid chips.
+To avoid bonding damage, refrain from biting nails or chewing on hard objects such as ice to avoid chips.
 Cleanse and floss regularly and avoid stains from foods like red wine or coffee for a few days after bonding.
 Veneers are more durable, but they require regular flossing and brushing.

 Things to Avoid When Choosing: